a-la/import/README.md

 The transform accepts a number of options via the `.alamoderc`.

-- `replacement` option is used to substitute the name or path of an imported module.
+- The _replacement_ option is used to substitute the name or path of an imported module.
     ```json5
     {
       "env": {